Everything you need to know about Elementor

 Is it free with WordPress?

 Elementor is no doubt one of the most popular page builders for WordPress websites.
-It is jam- packed with features and is quite easy to get the hang of even for non-techies.
-Just like most other page builders, Elementor comes in both a free and a paid version, both of which can be obtained in the official Elementor website.
+It is jam-packed with features and is quite easy to get the hang of even for non-techies.
+Just like most other page builders, Elementor comes in both a free and a paid version, both of which can be obtained on the page builder’s official website.

 The pro and full version of Elementor will cost you $49 a year.